-During the 1892-1893 winter season, Helen Jordan was living elsewhere, and 172 Marlborough was the home of John Emory Tippett and his wife, Clara (Bentler) Tippett.
+During the 1892-1893 winter season, Helen Jordan was traveling abroad, and 172 Marlborough was the home of John Emory Tippett and his wife, Clara (Bentler) Tippett.
 They previously had lived at 185 West Chester Park.
 He was Superintendent of the Boston Art Club at 270 Dartmouth.
-The Tippetts had moved to the Hotel Huntington (Huntington at Blagden) by 1894 and 172 Marlborough was once again Helen Jordan’s home.
+By the 1893-1894 season, the Tippetts had moved to the Hotel Huntington (Huntington at Blagden) and 172 Marlborough was once again Helen Jordan’s home.

 Helen Jordan’s daughter, Helen, married in June of 1906 to Alfred Talbot Baker, a bond broker.
 After their marriage, they lived in Concord.
 They subsequently divorced and Helen (Jordan) Baker and her son, Alfred Talbot Baker, Jr., were living with her mother and sister at 172 Marlborough by the 1908-1909 winter season.
 She continued to live with them during the 1909-1910 winter season.

 During the 1910-1911 winter season, Helen Jordan and Marion Jordan (and possibly Helen Baker) were traveling abroad, and 172 Marlborough was not listed in the 1911 Blue Book.
 By the 1911-1912 season, Helen and Marion Jordan had resumed living at 172 Marlborough; by the 1912-1913 season, Helen Baker was living in an apartment at 220 Marlborough.

 Marion Baker married in February of 1913 to William F. Bentinck-Smith.
 After their marriage, they also lived in an apartment at 220 Marlborough.